Long time no see! Or rather long time no talk? No post? Either way you look at it, it's been awhile. A whole 502 days according to Google.

 As many of you know, my dad lost Ceaser in a hunting accident 2 weeks ago.
 My brother and my dad went to a game farm and during a retrieve, he was hit by a car and killed.
 Getting that news was so difficult.
 I can close my eyes and still feel him pushing his nose in my face to lick me.
 I can feel his fur in-between my fingers and hear him run to the door to greet me.
 He was a one-of-a-kind dog with great instinct and the most loving spirit.
 He was so smart and an incredible hunter.
 I know he died doing what he loved the most.

 Well as you can probably guess, October was VERY busy for me.
 I haven't gotten around to blogging and I am going to try and be better about it from here on out!

 School was the main culprit.
 I was cruising along feeling like I was, for the most part, on top of my shit.
 But then October hit and all of a sudden if felt like I had three exams, a problem set, two quizzes and four meetings to do or go to EVERY SINGLE DAY.
 Whoever said grad school would be a good idea was a freaking lunatic.

 HEY IT'S ME TARA!

-Thanks so much for coming to check my blog out!
-I am a college student who is taking a crack at this blogging thing for the first time.
-I hope to inspire you with my hectic life through pictures and words.
+Thanks so much for coming to check my blog out.
+I am a recent college graduate who is taking a crack at this blogging thing for the first time.
+I hope to inspire you to live a more connected and peaceful life with my own experiences.